Thinking about Law: The Importance of How We Attend and of Context

 But our law is more than texts, and rules.
 Words are not immutable forms or material elements; they are symbols within which is found, indeed sometimes buried, meaning, anchored in a particular context.

-As Cardozo described most clearly in the third book of his great trilogy, The Paradoxes of Legal Science, we (as lawyers) daily meet and adjust, synthesise and compromise such opposites, antinomies, antitheses and apparent irreconcilables.
-That is because such is the stuff of daily legal and judicial work, situated within the cacophony of human experience: especially those incommensurable concepts of certainty and uncertainty; rule, principle and exception with which we must grapple and reconcile; the endemic impossibility of definition, despite the essentiality of the requisite degree of definition, of taxonomical structure, and of the expression of abstract concepts, all in the face of implicit wholeness of human relational ideas drawn from thought, feeling and emotion; and, importantly, notwithstanding the importance of words and text, the limits of explicit expression.
-These unending, but immediate, reconciliations make up much of our task as judges and lawyers to express and apply the law for individuals who come before us in court and in offices.
+As Cardozo described most clearly in the third book of his great trilogy, The Paradoxes of Legal Science, we (as lawyers) daily meet and adjust, synthesise and compromise opposites, antinomies, antitheses and apparent irreconcilables, that appear in the practical daily world of human engagement.
+Such is the stuff of daily legal and judicial work, situated within the cacophony of human experience: especially those incommensurable concepts of certainty and uncertainty; rule, principle and exception with which we must grapple and reconcile; the endemic impossibility of definition, despite the essentiality of the requisite degree of definition, of taxonomical structure, and of the expression of abstract concepts, all in the face of implicit wholeness of human relational ideas drawn from thought, feeling and emotion; and, importantly, notwithstanding the importance of words and text, the limits of explicit expression.
+These unending, always present, reconciliations make up much of our task as judges and lawyers to express and apply the law for individuals who come before us in court and in offices.
 As Cardozo posited: The enduring conflict is between stability and progress, mediated by a philosophy of change informed or supplied by a principle of growth.

 Let me turn to McGilchrist.